GLOBAL MARKETS-Shares rally on China stimulus hopes, strong European data

 China's imports shrank far more than expected in August, falling for the 10th straight month, though exports fell less than expected.
 Analysts said the imports data could lead to further policy easing from the Chinese government in coming months.

 Those hopes boosted U.S. shares, while data showing Germany saw imports and exports hit record highs in value terms in July underpinned gains in European stocks.
-Germany's benchmark DAX share index ended up 1.6 percent.
+Germany's benchmark DAX share index was last up nearly 2 percent.

 "With volatility having receded somewhat during the past few days it appears that investors have been reassessing the potential negative fallout from the slowdown in China," said Markus Huber, a senior analyst at Peregrine & Black.

-U.S. Treasury yields rose as investors prepared for the possibility of the Federal Reserve increasing interest rates next week for the first time in almost a decade, and as the Treasury sells $58 billion in new supply this week.
-Benchmark 10-year notes were last down 17/32 in price to yield 2.19 percent, from a yield of 2.13 percent late Friday.
+U.S. Treasury yields rose ahead of the U.S. Treasury's scheduled sale of $24 billion in three-year notes later on Tuesday.
+Benchmark 10-year notes were last down 15/32 in price to yield 2.18 percent, from a yield of 2.13 percent late Friday.

 "The market is trading more risk-on across the board," said BNP Paribas FX strategist Sam Lynton-Brown in London.

-Spot gold prices were last up $2.43 or 0.22 percent, to $1,121.53 an ounce.
-(Reporting by Sam Forgione; additional reporting by Nigel Stephenson in London and Tanya Agrawal in Bengaluru; Editing by Chizu Nomiyama)
+Gold firmed but remained close to 2-1/2 week lows as uncertainty over the timing of the U.S interest rate hike persisted.
+Spot gold prices rose $2.43 or 0.22 percent, to $1,121.53 an ounce.
+(Reporting by Sam Forgione; additional reporting by Nigel Stephenson in London and Tanya Agrawal)

 * BAYTEX ANNOUNCES CLOSING OF PEACE RIVER ACQUISITION Source text for Eikon: Further company coverage: